Superman (1940s animated film series): Later history

 The Fleischer Superman cartoons became a staple of local TV shows during the 1950s, broadcast in black-and-white since television stations had not yet upgraded to color broadcasting.

 The rights to all seventeen cartoons eventually reverted to National Comics, who licensed TV syndication rights to Flamingo Films (distributors of the TV series Adventures of Superman).
 All eventually fell into the public domain, due to National's failure to renew their copyrights; thus, they have been widely distributed on VHS, LaserDisc, and DVD.
-Nonetheless, Warner Bros. (via DC Comics) now owns the original film elements to the cartoons.
+Nonetheless, Warner Bros.
+Entertainment (via DC Comics) now owns the original film elements to the cartoons.

 Related works

 Issue #19 of DC's Superman comic series (August 1942) included a comic story titled "Superman, Matinee Idol!" by Superman creators Jerry Siegel (writer) and Joe Shuster (artwork).
 In this short story, Lois and Clark attend a Saturday movie matinee and see a Superman cartoon, in which Superman battles a giant robot created by the Mad Scientist from Superman, the first episode of the Fleischer animated series.

 A 1944 Famous Studios Popeye the Sailor cartoon entitled She-Sick Sailors parodied the Superman cartoons a year after production of the cartoons had ceased.
 In this cartoon, Popeye's enemy Bluto, who was voiced by the announcer for the Superman radio series, Jackson Beck, dresses up as Superman to fool Olive Oyl, and he challenges Popeye to feats of super-strength that "only Superman" can do.
 The musical score for She-Sick Sailors includes echoes of Sammy Timberg's Fleischer/Famous Superman score.

-The previous year, Merrie Melodies did a parody starring Bugs Bunny called Super-Rabbit.

 In a rare move for a competing studio, Leon Schlesinger Productions, producers of Looney Tunes and Merrie Melodies (which were distributed by Warner Bros.), featured Timberg's Superman theme in Snafuperman, a 1944 Private Snafu cartoon Schlesinger produced for the U.S. Army.